DonnC/pywce/CONTRIBUTING.md

 The engine processes chatbot logic via YAML templates.
 When adding new engine capabilities:
 - Add corresponding engine logic in corresponding folder under `pywce/src/`.
 - Document new template options or hooks clearly in `CHANGELOG` and or `README`.

-### Adding New Portal Features
-The live support portal is developed using Reflex.
-When adding new or revamping the portal:
-- Follow or improve on the existing project structure under `pywce/portal/portal`.
-- Document new features or updates clearly in the `README`.
 ---

 ## Getting Help